Order: Passeriformes Family: Fringillidae Status: Breeding in Madeira

-A bird easily identified by its bright yellow breast and brownish back with greyish stripes.
-The female is distinct from the male by being less colourful.
+A bird is easily identified by its bright yellow breast and brownish back with greyish stripes.
+The female is distinguished from the male by being less colourful.

 The Canary is native to the Macaronesia area (Madeira, Azores and the Canary Islands).

 This bird is widely distributed throughout the Madeira archipelago, being found on the islands of Madeira, Desertas and Porto Santo, from seashore to upper altitudes.
 Being so it does not have a well-defined habitat, but farmlands, gardens and areas with creeping or sparse vegetation are the most common.

 Canary is very similar to European Serin being the latter smaller in size, shorter-tailed, with a shorter bill and less yellow on the underparts.
 Songs of each species will be a good diagnostic feature.